Fear, discontent reportedly widespread at Kern County Department of Human Services

 However, the workload could be a more difficult problem to tackle.

-In a letter to supervisors released Thursday, the County Administrative Office said caseloads for Human Services increased 32 percent in fiscal year 2018-19 and are expected to increase by 12 percent in FY 2019-20.
+In a letter to supervisors released June 20, the County Administrative Office said caseloads for the Human Service's general assistance program had increased 32 percent in fiscal year 2018-19 and are expected to increase by 12 percent in FY 2019-20.

 Although the county is designating $5.4 million in one-time funding to offset costs related to the increased workload as well as $1.6 million in a budget increase, “a long-term solution for this escalating trend will need to be identified,” the CAO’s office said in the letter.